Mrs. Vicki Pede - Superintendent

-General education students, who are selected by lottery, would attend the preschool commencing September 2018.
+General education students who would attend the preschool program commencing September 2018.
 A modest tuition of $3,000 will be charged.
 A $300 deposit is due upon application.
 To be eligible, a general education student must be three (3) years of age on or before October 1, 2018, and be toilet trained.
 A birth certificate, copy of immunizations, and proofs of residency along with the deposit will be required for those students applying for consideration to the program.
-Deposits will only be refunded if a child is not chosen during the lottery, or if an opening created by the withdrawal of your child can be filled.
-The available spots will be filled by lottery to be held at the March 21, 2018, public Board of Education meeting.

-The applications for general education students will be accepted from January 31, 2018, through 4:00 pm March 20, 2018, and are submitted online here.
+The applications for general education students for our 3year old class are open.
+Please register here.
 Please send a deposit check in after submission that is made out to Riverdale BOE.

 Preschool Program Highlights